zelenushechka/devops-way/README.md

 - **Helm 3** installed for deploying charts. ([Helm Installation](https://helm.sh/docs/intro/install/))
 - Sufficient system resources (CPU/RAM) for Minikube.

-## 2. Overview
+## 📌 2.
+Overview
-This setup deploys the project into a local Kubernetes cluster (using Minikube) and includes:
+Deploy the project into a local Kubernetes cluster (using Minikube) and include:
 - **ArgoCD** for deployment management.
 - Separate namespaces for the **Main API** and **Auxiliary Service**.
 - **Prometheus** and **Grafana** for observability (installed via Helm).